Online on the Job: Employers and Web Access

 There is a growing awareness of the need for web sites to be accessible.
-Employers often have questions as to whether or not they have any obligations under the ADA or its regulations.
-The Equal Employment Opportunity Commission (EEOC) enforces Title I of the Americans with Disabilities Act (ADA).
-Title I applies to employers with fifteen or more employees (including state and local government), employment agencies, labor management organizations, and unions.
+Employers often have questions as to whether or not they have any obligations under the Americans with Disabilities Act (ADA) or its regulations.
+The Equal Employment Opportunity Commission (EEOC) enforces Title I of the ADA.
+Title I applies to employers with 15 or more employees (including state and local government), employment agencies, labor management organizations, and unions.
 The EEOC has not published any guidance on specific web access regulations.
 It holds that all processes of employment must be equally available to a person with a disability.
 If an employer has an online application and no other means for an individual to apply, then it must be made accessible.
 If an employer provides preferential treatment to online applications, then again that process must be made accessible in order to ensure equal opportunity.

 In reference to internal employer systems, there are no official regulations either.
 However, an individual with a disability may need to be given a reasonable accommodation in order to make this internal information accessible to assistive technology.

 Beyond this, an employer may be covered by Section 503 of the Rehabilitation Act.
 The regulations of Section 503 were refreshed in March of 2014.
 Section 503 covers contractors and subcontractors that have federal contracts of $10,000 or more.
 Note that Section 503 applies to an entire organization even if a federal contract is with one department or portion of that organization.
 It is enforced by the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).
 As with Title I of the ADA, all employment processes must be equally accessible to individuals with disabilities.
 In the footnotes of the regulations however, it is suggested that the Web Content Accessibility Guidelines (WCAG) 2.0 AA and/or the standards for Section 508 of the Rehabilitation Act be followed as a guide.